tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

   - openrowset

 ---
-Sometimes you want to quickly copy some data into a text file or you want append some data to a text file but you don&#8217;t feel like opening BIDS or the DTS designer.
+Sometimes you want to quickly copy some data into a text file or you want append some data to a text file but you don't feel like opening BIDS or the DTS designer.
 Here is a way to accomplish what you want from within a query window

 To copy data into a new file use BCP (Bulk Copy Program).
 To append to a file use OPENROWSET